 A combination of boxing moves and aerobic exercises to get a great all-over workout in a safe, non-competitive and non-contact boxing environment.
-BoxleanX class packs a punch with intense physical activity and a motivating environment to train your way to fitness and wellbeing.
+BoxleanX Online Class packs a punch with intense physical activity and a motivating environment to train your way to fitness and well-being.

 It's not uncommon to see a boxer glide around the ring covered in a sheen of sweat.
 That's because boxing is such a physically demanding sport, especially on the heart and lungs.
 The minute-long rest between rounds in a boxing match is barely enough time for the competitors to catch their breath.

 All of the huffing and puffing that comes along with throwing punch after the punch is building your cardiovascular system over time.
 The better shape your heart and lungs are in, the healthier you are.being in good shape increases your life expectancy.

 Losing fat from your body makes you healthier and less likely to suffer from things like heart disease, type 2 diabetes and even joint pain.
 Of course, not everyone needs to lose fat, but if your doctor tells you that you're overweight it would be a good idea to pick up boxing.

 In the same sense that it's tough to box and not lose fat, it's hard to keep off muscle.
 In boxing, you quickly snap out a punch with all the muscles of your lower and upper body, then retract it and move around.
 You're constantly pushing muscles to their maximum power and speed.